toribiodiego/toribiodiego.github.io/docs/ops/building-and-deployment.md

 # Building and Deployment Guide

+**Use this when:** You need to create a production-ready build, understand how drafts are handled in different environments, or perform a clean build to troubleshoot issues.

 This guide covers building the site for production, handling drafts, and performing clean builds.

 ## Build Modes